Scaffold-Stark/scaffold-stark-rn/README.md

 You can start developing by editing the files inside the **app** directory.
 This project uses [file-based routing](https://docs.expo.dev/router/introduction).

-3. Style your component
-   you can tailwind style to write css with [Nativewind](https://www.nativewind.dev/)
+3. Style your component, you can tailwind style to write css with [Nativewind](https://www.nativewind.dev/)

+## Environment Requirements

+node version >= 20.18.0